Micro and Miniature Electromagnetic Flow Meters: Small Size, Big Impact—Precision Measurement Empowers High-Precision Industries

 High-precision measurement, reliable data: Accuracy can reach ±0.2% or ±0.5%, significantly higher than many other principles of small-flow meters.
 In demanding applications requiring precise ratios—such as dialysate preparation—or in cost-sensitive dosing scenarios, like the addition of expensive carbon sources, A tiny improvement in precision can mean significant quality assurance or cost savings.

 Multiple interfaces and signals for flexible integration: Offering a variety of miniature connection methods such as threads, clamps, and flanges to suit different piping systems.
-Rich output signals available (pulse, frequency, switch signal, 4-20mA, RS485 Modbus).
-Easily interface with PLC, DCS, SCADA systems, or onboard device controllers. , enabling remote data transmission, alarming, and automatic control.
+Rich output signals available (pulse, frequency, switch output, 4-20mA, RS485 Modbus).
+Easily interface with PLC, DCS, SCADA systems, or internal device controllers. , enabling remote data transmission, alarming, and automatic control.

 III.
 Deepening Expansion of Application Scenarios